 If the behaviour in question may be a breach of the University's disciplinary or fitness to practise regulations, this will be investigated as a separate matter according to Sections 3 and 9 of the 'Handbook of Student Regulations' respectively.
-It may also be helpful for staff to consult 'When to Refer'.
+It may also be helpful for staff to consult the University's Student Welfare Concerns resource.